Rufat20/MilestoneReport/README.md

 # MilestoneReport
 The goal of this project is just to display that you've gotten used to working with the data and that you are on track to create your prediction algorithm.
+Please open [this Github link](https://rufat20.github.io/MilestoneReport/) to show a milestone report as a html file.

 ## Review criteria
   1. Does the link lead to an HTML page describing the exploratory analysis of the training data set?